CLICK HERE to preorder BUTCHER ROAD for only $1.49! Save 50%!

 Jack stopped short of the door.

 “I don’t get paid to search abandoned shacks.
-You lead the way,” he said, stepping to the side and extending his arm in the direction of the partially opened door.
+You lead the way,” Jack said, moving aside and extending his arm in the direction of the partially opened door.

-Walker paused for a moment and tied his handkerchief around his face before pulling his revolver from its holster.
-He then extended his flashlight through the gap in the door and angled it around the room.
+Walker tied his handkerchief around his face before pulling his revolver from its holster.
+He extended his flashlight through the gap in the door and angled it around the room.

-Whiskey bottles, food wrappers, newspapers and cans littered the kitchen.
+Whiskey bottles, food wrappers, newspapers and empty cans littered the kitchen.
 The rain-soaked drywall on the ceiling had collapsed, and water puddled on the floor from the leaking roof.
-The doors on the kitchen cabinets hung at all angles.
+Kitchen cabinet doors hung at all angles.
 Many of them had fallen from the hinges, the shelves becoming homes to insects and rodents.

 “It’s the police!”
-Walker shouted through the six-inch crack.
+Walker shouted through the six-inch crack in the door.
 “Anyone in there?”

 “That was impressive,” Fowler mocked in a low voice.
 “Did you learn that at the academy?”